 For many people, searching the Internet is the first step for conducting any research.
 But the Internet can quickly overwhelm you with a flood of information.
 And there is no screening for reliability.

 |DATABASES ARE...||THE BENEFITS ARE...|

-Most library databases are targeted at a specific sort of audience, and this can dictate the type of material that you might expect to find in them.
-Academic Search Premier, for example, covers scholarly journals on must academic topics and is targeted at undergraduate college students, while GreenFile, on the other hand, is aimed at anyone from high school through doctoral degrees but only focuses on environmental concerns.
+Most library databases are for a specific audience that dictates the type of material in them.
+Academic Search Complete, for example, covers scholarly journals on academic topics and undergraduate students are the target audience.
+GreenFile, on the other hand, is aimed at anyone from high school through doctoral degrees but only focuses on environmental concerns.